 What Can They Be Used For?

-Antimicrobial plastics are worth considering for anything where bacterial, mold or mildew resistance could be a benefit to the product.
+Antimicrobial plastics are worth considering for anything where bacteria, mold or mildew resistance could be a benefit to the product.
 If you’re making something that will come in contact with people or prolonged moisture, it’s worth considering using antimicrobial plastics.

 - Aircraft Interiors